Lecture Two

 - q - will quit

-command - online manual (or help) for command, uses more
+man command - online manual (or help) for command, uses more to display information

 The vi Editor